danieluct/pypgroutingloader/README.md

 ## About

 pypgroutingloader is a Python package for loading an OpenStreetMap dump into a pgRouting-enabled database, preserving most routing restrictions present in the original dataset.
+Restrictions using via_way are currently ignored.

 ## Usage